PoojaKannan-NEU-Cloud-Org/webapp/README.md

 The primary functionality implemented was related to user registration.
 Upon registration via a POST method, an email verification link is dispatched to the user utilizing Pub/Sub and Cloud Function.
 If the user fails to verify their email, they are restricted from updating or accessing their user details within the application.

+## Assignment_08
+There is no changes on web application

 ## Directory Structure